Here is a brief history of our church, plus links to related posts.

 History of Shipley Artists Lofts

 In 1997, the Episcopal Church of Sts.
 Andrew and Matthew formed a task force to identify, explore, and recommend options for the development of the five-story vacant building located at 701 Shipley, which it owned.
-In 2010, the studio living spaces began being rented at 701 Shipley to artists and art professionals.
+In 2010, the studio living spaces began being rented at 701 Shipley to artists and art professionals as Shipley Lofts.
+Also, an art gallery opened.
+Click here to learn more about Shipley Lofts and the Chris White Gallery.